fluentrobotics/ros-devcontainer/README.md

 - Provide documentation/HOWTOs to help new Docker users figure out how to make modifications to this configuration for their specific use cases.

-Importantly, the last two points mean that **this configuration probably won't work for your use case as-is and you will need to make appropriate modifications!** There will only be one configuration -- one Dockerfile -- in each git branch at any given time.
-We may create additional git branches for commonly-used alternative (e.g., project-specific) configurations in the future.
+Importantly, the last two points mean that **this configuration may not work for your use case as-is and you will need to make appropriate modifications!**

-## Disclaimers and Major Limitations
+## Limitations and Warnings

 To reduce the number of specification formats the user needs to learn, we will not be using Docker Compose.
 Everything that may typically go into `compose.yaml`